-Spider veins are unhealthy veins just underneath the skin, most commonly located on the lower extremities.
+Spider veins, or telangiectasias, are unhealthy veins just underneath the skin, most commonly located on the lower extremities.
 When they occur in clusters, they may have a spidery appearance, giving them their name.
 Spider veins are usually blue, red, or purple in color and are often found in clusters that spread outward.
 They can appear anywhere on the legs, but tend to show most commonly on the sides and back of the legs.
 In more advanced cases, dense clusters can form around the ankles (corona phlebectatica).
 Spider veins can often be the first indication of an underlying condition called chronic venous insufficiency.
-The medical term for spider veins is telangiectasias.

 Spider vеіnѕ often cause few symptoms beyond an undеѕіrаblе cosmetic appearance.
-Hоwеvеr, ѕоmе individuals may experience ѕеvеrе ѕуmрtоmѕ including; hеаvіnеѕѕ, ѕwеllіng, асhіng, thrоbbіng, restless legs, burning, itching, or сrаmріng оf thе lеgѕ.
+Hоwеvеr, ѕоmе individuals may experience ѕеvеrе ѕуmрtоmѕ including leg hеаvіnеѕѕ, ѕwеllіng, асhіng, thrоbbіng, restless legs, burning, itching, or сrаmріng оf thе lеgѕ.
 Many times, the symptoms are worse with prolonged standing or sitting and can affect daily work activities.

 In more advanced cases of vein disease, people may develop skin changes and ulcerations with limited healing despite various measures directed by their primary physicians.

-If the tiny one way valves in the skin veins stop working properly, then blood backs up in the veins, causing them to expand visibly as spider veins..
-This can occur both at the skin level and from feeder veins below the surface of the skin as seen in venous insufficiency.
+Spider veins are caused when tiny, one-way valves in the veins stop working properly, causing blood to pool and back up in the veins.
+This can occur both at the skin level and from feeder veins below the surface of the skin, as seen in venous insufficiency.

 How Do I Get Rid of Spider Veins?